Updated with the latest Raptors’ trades.

 I suppose there are fans who think the Raptors should have traded Gasol at the 2020 trade deadline.
 I am glad I haven’t seen that take anywhere.
 I’m pretty sure the Raptors struggle more in the playoffs in 2020 without Gasol, even if he was already much diminished.
 It’s pretty hard to trade your starting centre at the trade deadline when you are trying to make a run in playoffs.
 (Though it obviously worked in the Valanciunas deal.
 That was a very different situation.)

 Gasol played 62 games for the Lakers and 5 playoff games (and only started one of them).
-He has been playing in Spain since.
+He has been playing in Spain since and just retired.
 What were they supposed to do here?

 Danny Green, SG/SF, 31: